NCAR/HPC-Docs/docs/getting-started/acknowledging-ncar-and-cisl.md

-*We would like to acknowledge the use of computational resources ([doi:10.5065/qx9a-pg09](https://doi.org/10.5065/qx9a-pg09)) at the NCAR-Wyoming Supercomputing Center provided by the National Science Foundation and the State of Wyoming, and supported by NCAR's Computational and Information Systems Laboratory.*
+*We would like to acknowledge the use of computational resources ([doi:10.5065/qx9a-pg09](https://doi.org/10.5065/qx9a-pg09)) at the NCAR-Wyoming Supercomputing Center provided by the National Science Foundation and the State of Wyoming, and supported by NSF NCAR's Computational and Information Systems Laboratory.*

 ## For Cheyenne projects